 - In 2012, Congresswoman Donna Edwards (D. Maryland) and Congresswoman Cathy McMorris Rodgers (R. Washington) co-chairs on the congressional Afghan Women’s Task Force.

-A W I U has Chapters around the country – Washington, D.C., Chicago, Northern California, and in Southern California – Los Angeles, Orange County and San Diego.
-We also have 2 chapters that meet in cyberspace via teleconference – the Virtual Chapter 1 and Virtual Chapter 2.
+A W I U has Chapters around the country – Washington, D.C., Chicago, New York State, Northern California, and in Southern California – Los Angeles, Orange County and San Diego.
+We also have 2 program chapters that meet in cyberspace via teleconference – the Virtual 1 and Virtual 2.

 Local Chapters have a variety of programs.
 Chicago has concentrated recently on education on international trafficking of women and was host Chapter for the Libya Delegation.
 The Virtual Chapter has been studying Russia in connection with a Delegation recently conducted there in May, 2010.